Calibrating Eruptive Mass Loss in Red Supergiants with Local Group Data: Discussion and Conclusions

-The origin of the tentative relation between $\xi$ and metallicity is intriguing.
-One possibility for the origin of this trend is that $\xi$ is capturing not only what triggers an eruption, but how efficiently an eruption turns into net mass loss.
-Conceptually, that efficiency could be set at two stages: the launching of material out of the deep envelope, and the subsequent propulsion needed for that material to actually escape rather than fall back.
-There is some observational evidence that RSG envelope convection itself varies with metallicity: observational calibrations of RSG temperatures suggest a metallicity-dependent mixing length, which \citet{Chun:18} interpret as more efficient convective energy transport at higher $Z$.
 On the launching side, the relevant balance is between the energetics of the envelope (e.g., convective driving and other sources of excess energy) and the degree to which radiation can couple to and do work on the gas.
 At higher metallicity, increased opacity (including metal line opacity as well as continuum features such as the iron bump) could plausibly improve that coupling, making it easier for a given energy injection to lift material to large radii \citep{CAK:75, Iglesias1993, Jiang:15, Jiang:18}.
 On the escape side, higher-$Z$ environments may also provide additional help in accelerating the lifted material outward, for example through opacity sources in cool outflows \citep[including dust, e.g.][]{vanLoon:05,Goldman:17}, which would again increase the fraction of launched mass that ultimately becomes unbound.
 In this picture, $\xi$ may be absorbing metallicity-dependent physics in either or both of the launching and escape stages.

+We note that the three observational samples used in this work employ different methodologies.
+Luminosities in the SMC sample \citep{Yang:23} are derived from full SED integration across 53 photometric bands, while those in the LMC \citep{Neugent:12} and M31 \citep{Massey:21} samples rely on K-band bolometric corrections as a function of effective temperature.
+The extinction treatments also differ: \citet{Yang:23} apply a uniform foreground correction of $E(B-V) = 0.033$ for the SMC, \citet{Neugent:12} adopt a uniform $E(B-V) = 0.13$ for the LMC, while \citet{Massey:21} use a luminosity-dependent extinction for M31.
+Such methodological differences could introduce systematic offsets in the luminosity scales across the three galaxies, which would shift their luminosity functions relative to one another and potentially bias the inferred $\xi$ values.
+This reinforces our conclusion that the $\xi-Z$ trend should be treated as suggestive rather than definitive and serves as motivation for future investigation.